Automotive industry in Bulgaria: Pirin-Fiat

 The first 18 Fiat 850 cars arrived at the Factory for Passenger Cars Balkan in Lovech on May 10, 1967.
 After the Bulgarian side was trained in the assembly of the Fiats, it was decided to choose a Bulgarian-sounding trademark for the cars.
 The unofficial trademark was Pirin, but it was never featured on the cars themselves.
 The first Fiat 850 passenger car was assembled at the Balkan factory on June 27, 1967.

 On March 12, 1968, the first Fiat 850 cars based on variant 2A were received at the factory as complete knockdown kits.
 This was followed by the arrival of Fiat's permanent technical adviser on April 2.
 The assembly of Fiat 850 based on variant 2A began on April 4, 1968.

 Between April and May 1968, Bulgarian engineer Dimitar Damyanov was sent to Turin to sign a contract with Fiat regarding the delivery of welding and assembly machinery.

 On April 28, 1968, the Italian engineer Brasio arrived at the Balkan factory in Lovech as a technical adviser, and on December 13 of the same year the Italian specialists Mueller and Grimaldi arrive to install the painting machinery.

 The five-year contract between Balkankar and Fiat lapsed in 1971 and was not renewed.
 The last Fiat 850 left the Lovech factory in September 1971.

+Sofia

-SofiaSofia was the name of two versions of two-passenger vehicles manufactured in Bulgaria in the 1980s and 1990s, from designer Velizar Andreev.
+Sofia was the name of two versions of two-passenger vehicles manufactured in Bulgaria in the 1980s and 1990s, from designer Velizar Andreev.